 Water quality is extremely important.
 Across the country, families continually learn about the dangers in our home water.
-From lead or mercury to other toxins, which may be in our tap water, learn how water quality analysis improve your home water.
+From lead or mercury to other toxins, which may be in our tap water, learn how water quality analysis improves your home water.

 Every location differs, but a variety of factors impact water quality.
 For example, there is environmental factors and improper oversight of water facilities in places like Flint, MI.
 However, there are natural factors that create water issues in places like Plainville, CT.